hackclub/hackclub/workshops/sprite_creator/README.md

   tempcolB = int(tempcolB, 16)
   turtle.color(tempcolR, tempcolG, tempcolB)
 ```

-In the else statement, once again get the index values from the color string and convert them to integers.
+Here, we once again get the index values from the color string and convert them to integers.
 But, since we are NOT inverting the colors, do NOT subtract them from 255.

+After the outermost if statement, add:

 ```py
 def drawSquare(x, y, side, color):